flectra-hq/flectra/doc/setup/install.rst

 The examples below are based on a Debian 9 distribution but could be adapted on any platform where virtualenvwrapper_ and virtualenv_ are able to run.

-This section assumes that you obtained the Odoo sources from the zip file or the git repository as explained above.
+This section assumes that you obtained the Flectra sources from the zip file or the git repository as explained above.
 The same apply for postgresql installation and configuration.